L-P/goldutil/README.md

         Prints parsed frame data from a sprite.

     sprite-extract [-dir DIR] SPR
         Outputs all frames of a sprite to the current directory.
+The output files will be named after the original sprite file name plus a frame number suffix and an extension.

         Options:
             -dir DIR    Outputs frames to the specified directory instead of